tr0njavolta/katacoda-dev/terraform-sentinel/step2.md

 Now that you have created a policy, you will add some additional restrictions.

-Open the policy file `terraform-sentinel/restrict-s3-buckets.sentinel`{{open}}, and add a print statement.

 ## Create a print statement for debugging

 The print statement is a helpful tool for debugging and discovery when you are writing policies.
 Click "Copy to Editor" to add the print statement to your policy.